 Visiting Jane Austen’s HouseJane Austen’s House is the most treasured Austen site in the world.
+Purchase a ticket and enjoy unlimited visits for a whole year!
 Read on for what you'll find on your visit here...

 Here, in this inspiring Hampshire cottage, Jane Austen lived for the last eight years of her life.
 Here her genius flourished and she wrote, revised and had published all six of her globally beloved novels: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.